tractr/traxion/apps/docs/docs/schematics/publish.md

 ### Description

-Add configuration of [`ngx-deploy-npm`](https://github.com/bikecoders/ngx-deploy-npm) to a nx project.
+Add configuration of [`ngx-deploy-npm`](https://github.com/bikecoders/ngx-deploy-npm) to a NX project.

+The following steps will be performed:

 - Update `workspace.json` to add `targets.publish` to the `project`
 - Update `package.json` to add the latest version of `ngx-deploy-npm`